-Our flowering cherry tree is blooming!
+Our flowering cherry tree just finished blooming.

 It won’t be long until all of Louisiana takes on the pastel colors of a Monet painting.

 Can you tell I love spring-flowering trees?
 I’d plant a forest of them if I had room.

 “There are few spring- flowering trees that I don’t like,” said retired LSU AgCenter area horticulturist Denyse Cummins.
 “If I don’t like it, it’s because I’ve never seen it.”

 If you’d like to add one – or a dozen – to your yard, check out these recommendations for Louisiana’s best :